 Using social network approaches, we investigate and enhance connections among children, between children and non-familial adults (educators, practitioners), and among adults who work with youth.
 We collaborate with school and community partners to activate internal resources to support children with and without behavioral difficulties.

-PSI Faculty: Elise Cappella, Ph.D. and Pamela Morris, Ph.D.
+PSI Faculty: Elise Cappella, Ph.D. and Pamela Morris-Perez, Ph.D.

 NYU Global TIES for Children is an international research center embedded within NYU’s Institute of Human Development and Social Change (IHDSC) and supported by the NYU Abu Dhabi Research Institute and NYU New York.
 Established in 2014, Global TIES for Children was developed to lead efforts in generating rigorous evidence to support the best and most effective humanitarian and development aid.
 To date, Global TIES for Children has secured a position at the front lines of advances in methods and measures for assessing child development and for understanding variation in program impacts at multiple levels in low-income and crisis-affected contexts.